Alignak-monitoring/alignak-doc/source/05_extending_alignak/installing_checks.rst

 * can be listed from `the alignak contributions organization on github <https://github.com/Alignak-monitoring-contrib>`_.

-* each pack has its own repository named as `alignak-checks-mypack` (search on github with the keyword *checks* to get the full list)
+* each pack has its own repository named as `alignak-checks-mypack` (search on GitHub with the keyword *checks* to get the full list)

 * each pack is easily installable thanks to the Python ``pip`` (eg. `sudo pip install alignak_checks_mypack`).

-**Note:** all the currently available packs are not introduced in the current doucment.
-To get the updated most recent list, browse the Alignak contribution organization as explained previsouly;)
+**Note:** all the currently available packs are not introduced in the current document.
+To get the updated most recent list, browse the Alignak contribution organization as explained previously ;)

 Alignak notifications packs
 ===========================